 The new Glashütte Original Senator Diary (refs.
-100-13-01-01-04 & 100-13-02-02-04) automatic watch features the recently resurrected German brand’s traditional design and a lovely mechanical “alarm clock” complication that lets you set alarm time for up to 31 days in the future.
+100-13-01-01-04 & 100-13-02-02-04) features the traditional design of the recently resurrected German brand, as well as a lovely mechanical “alarm clock” complication that lets you set the alarm time for up to 31 days in the future.

-Who needs an alarm wrist watch now, when just about everyone seem to have an iPad or a Blackberry in their pockets and purses?
+Who needs an alarm wristwatch now, when just about everyone has an iPhone or a Blackberry in their pockets and purses?
 Can such a device compete with professional organizers and GTD software that lets you plan your life for the next decade and beyond?
-Why does anyone need a wrist watch, for starters, if you have an iPhone in your pocket or a notebook screen right in front of your eyes?
+Why does anyone need a wristwatch, for starters, if you have an iPhone in your pocket or a notebook screen right in front of your eyes?

 The answer is simple because those questions are irrelevant.
 From the very inception of a personal (i.e. portable) watch, the market was divided between watches as tools and watches as accessories.

-The first group was designed for the tasks where even a slight error in measurements could mean loss of dozens of lives.
-As they evolved, the original mechanical chronometers were made obsolete by electronic devices based on quartz piezo-electric oscillators that, in their own turn, use signals from high-precision atomic clocks to correct their readings.
+The first group was designed for the tasks where even a slight error in measurements could mean the loss of dozens of lives.
+As they evolved, the original mechanical chronometers were made obsolete by electronic devices based on quartz piezo-electric oscillators that, in their turn, use signals from high-precision atomic clocks to correct their readings.
 As does your notebook PC and, if the special software installed, your smartphone.

 However, there is also a huge market for watches as accessories, where their first task is to look great and to stun other folks with their twin-tourbillons, depth gauges, minute repeaters and other complications that, let us be fair with that, serve absolutely no practical purpose.

 The fact that the watch can also measure time with more or less acceptable precision just makes this piece of jewelry a trifle more useful than a class ring.

-The new Glashütte Original Senator Diary is all that: a beautifully crafted expensive accessory with an elaborated 31-day alarm clock complication that gives its proud owner something to brag about during the happy hour.
+The new Glashütte Original Senator Diary is all that: a beautifully crafted expensive accessory with an elaborate 31-day alarm clock complication that gives its proud owner something to brag about during the happy hour.